container-storage-interface/spec/spec.md

   // This field is OPTIONAL.
 The Plugin is responsible for parsing and
   // validating these parameters.
 COs will treat these as opaque. map<string, string> parameters = 5;

+  // End user credentials used to authenticate/authorize volume creation
+  // request.
+  // This field is OPTIONAL.
+  Credentials user_credentials = 6;
 }

 message CreateVolumeResponse {